halvisg/Master_thesis_VANET_testbed/README.md

 Now, we have downloaded and installed all the required software and tools to run our testbed.
 Next, we need to configure our virtual drones.
 Here, as an example, we will configure two drones.
 The approach shown here can be extended to more than two drones, we will just use two as an example.
-This instructions have been adapted from ArduPilot [documentation](https://ardupilot.org/dev/docs/using-sitl-for-ardupilot-testing.html).
+The instructions have been adapted from ArduPilot [documentation](https://ardupilot.org/dev/docs/using-sitl-for-ardupilot-testing.html).

 #### 6.1 Add origin